Dear (self-identifying) women and (aspiring) solo female hitchhikers,

-While traveling – whether that be by hitchhiking or not – you’ll be in situationsI have never encountered and some of my experiences will never happen to you, despite our general similar experiences of going through life (being perceived) as women.
+While traveling – whether that be by hitchhiking or not – you’ll be in situations I have never encountered.
+Some of my experiences will never happen to you.
+That’s in spite of our general similar experiences of going through life (being perceived) as women.
 The advice I’ve given you on “only listening to other female solo travelers/hitchhikers” is more about “not listening to men’s advice”; they’ll either tell you it can’t be done as a woman because it’s too dangerous, or they’ll tell you it’s completely safe because they claim to have had this experience.
 They don’t have this experience.

-Peace, love and tranquility,
+Peace, love, and tranquility,

-Iris /Mind of a Hitchhiker
+Iris // Mind of a Hitchhiker

 * Third option!

 Maybe you get lucky and a guy tells you “I don’t think I’m the right person to ask”.
 This guy deserves a cookie/high-five/adaboy/whatever you think is appropriate.
 EDITED 2021: no he doesn’t deserve a cookie; he did the bare minimum of basic human decency.
 The bar for men is so low it’s a tavern in Hades.
 Ask yourself why you’d ask a dude in the first place.

 A little explanation:

-This blog is not about giving (unsolicited) advice to other travelers/hitchhikers (m/f/o), it’s about sharing my experiences while hitchhiking and inspiring other people from their electronic devices with pretty awesome pictures and badass stories.
-I’d never incite someone to hitchhike by telling them “it will change your life!!
+This blog is not about giving (unsolicited) advice to other travelers/hitchhikers (m/f/o); it’s about sharing my experiences while hitchhiking and inspiring other people from their electronic devices with pretty awesome pictures and badass stories.
+I would never encourage someone to hitchhike by telling them “it will change your life!!
 Just do it!!” as I think that’s incredibly irresponsible and plain stupid.
-If these posts encouraged someone to hitchhike (while solo while female) it was their idea to begin with and I just showed that it’s not that radical of an idea (yet it somehow still is).
+If these posts encouraged someone to hitchhike (while solo while female) it was their idea after all.
+I just showed that it’s not that radical of an idea (yet it somehow still is).